JCarter1990/StarboundDungeonConverter/README.md

 Old starbound dungeons are quite tedious to look through if you are trying to make a json version of it, so i made this tool to make things a bit easier.

-Make sure to create an input folder and output folder, for whatever reason github decided to remove them when i uploaded this.
+Make sure to create an input folder and output folder within the Starbound Dungeon Converter folder, for whatever reason github decided to remove them when i uploaded this.

 You put the png's of the dungeon into the input folder and run the python file, it will ask you for the path to your starbound/tiled/packed directory.
 Once you have entered this just wait for the results.